jamesjharper/esphome_xy_light/README.md

 - **{green/purple}_tint_impurity** (*Optional*, `delta UV`): The allowable distance from the Planckian locus in the green/purple direction.
 Too small a value, the more noticeable the transition to white light will be, too large the more washed-out greens/purple will appear. *Only adjust this value if needed, otherwise leave as the default value of 0.06(green) and 0.05(purple)*
 - **impurity_gamma_decay** (*Optional*, `float`): The rate of attenuation as the target xy value deviates from the idea of Planckian locus interval. *Increase this value to reduce colour washout, default value is 1.5 mired.*
 - **gamma** (*Optional*, `flat`): Mostly an aesthetical choice as gamma is already decompressed into the xy space.
 Can be used to reduce the effect of white LEDs which become inaccurate at very low intensities with positive curvature (ie a gamma value below 1.0). *Default is to apply no gamma adjustment*

+Thank you Linda for entertaining my comment.
+I think I better understand now, accentually we are asking how we might make Named users offer some subset of the Tflex benefits without needing to transition them to the full-fat Tflex solution.

+1: Probably not relevant based on the content, but on this topic, i belive MUS is the only way customer have access to